hongloan2k5/hongloan2k5/README.md

 Edgy boy who thinks he's better than anyone else.

-IDK, I just wanna a build a resume to get a job.
+idk, I just wanna a build a resume to get a job.
 Please give me money so I could buy more Robox.